 - The training service runs your Docker image, passing through any command-line arguments you specify when you create the training job.

 - You can get information about your running job in the following ways:

-- On Stackdriver Logging.
-You can find a link to your job logs in the AI Platform Jobs detail page in Cloud Console.
+- On Cloud Logging.
+You can find a link to your job logs in the AI Platform Training Jobs detail page in console.

 - By requesting job details or running log streaming with the

 gcloudcommand-line tool (specifically,

 - By programmatically making status requests to the training service,